koendv/vacuum-pump-controller/README.md

 - up to 4 x BMP280 pressure sensors: 1 for outside pressure, 1 for vacuum pressure, and 2 for two pick-and-place nozzles.
 The pressure sensors on the nozzles are used to check whether a component has been picked up or fallen off.

+- pressure range 300 to 1100 hPa

-- up to 2 x 12V solenoid valve, one for each pick-and-place nozzle.
+- up to 2 x 12V solenoid valves, one for each pick-and-place nozzle.

 ## Usage